On elliptic and quasiregularly elliptic manifolds: General open manifolds

 \subsection{Proof of Theorem \ref{thm:pi1-open}}

-Now we prove that elliptic manifolds satisfying certain hypotheses must have nilpotent fundamental group.
+Now we prove a restriction on the fundamental group of elliptic manifolds satisfying certain hypotheses which exclude the behavior in the previous construction.
 Effectively, these are manifolds over which any wrapping map equidistributes, that is, it must hit every point roughly equally often.
 This condition holds for quasiregular maps to any manifold, so it is not surprising that it shows up here.

 \begin{repthm}{thm:pi1-open} Suppose that $M$ is a Riemannian $n$-manifold of finite volume, and suppose that the volume form of $M$ can be written as $\omega+d\alpha$ where $\omega$ is compactly supported and $\alpha$ is bounded.
-If $M$ is elliptic, then $\pi_1(M)$ is nilpotent and any finitely generated subgroup of it has growth $O(R^n)$. \end{repthm} Note that $\pi_1(M)$ may be an infinitely generated group, for example $\QQ$.
+If $M$ is elliptic, then any finitely generated subgroup of it has growth $O(R^n)$. \end{repthm} Note that $\pi_1(M)$ may be an infinitely generated group, for example $\QQ$.
+Each of its finitely generated subgroups is virtually nilpotent by Gromov's polynomial growth theorem, and the nilpotency class is bounded by $n$ (and in fact around $\sqrt n$).
+If one could bound the index of the nilpotent subgroups, then $\pi_1(M)$ itself would be virtually nilpotent.

 The hypothesis holds for example for manifolds of pinched negative curvature as well as real analytic manifolds of nonpositive curvature, including locally symmetric spaces.
 The proof in both cases is the same and follows from results described in \cite[\S10, 13]{BGS}.